eman-bahrani/eman-bahrani/README.md

 ### Hi there 👋

-I'm Eman, a data scientist with an interest in bioinformatics and precision public health.
+I'm Eman, a PhD candidate at QUB, interested in precision public health.

 ## Languages and Tools

-Here are some of the languages and tools I frequently work with:
+Here are some of the languages and tools I work with:

 ### Programming Languages
 - [Python3](https://www.python.org/): Primary language for data analysis and scripting.